venkat7369/Dev-Tinder/src/progress.md

-what happen when we doesnt send response. it will be in infinte loop There will be multiple route handles in single route how mutiple handlers works in singlw route using the next()
+what happen when we doesnt send response. it will be in infinte loop There will be multiple route handles in single route how mutiple handlers works in singlw route using the next() next function and erros along with res.send();

+what is Middlewares
+how express JS basically handles requests behind the scenes difference b/w app.res and app.all wrote a dummy auth middleware for admin write a dummy auth middleware for all user routes